-The Gender Pay Gap Information Act 2021 requires organisations in Ireland with over 250 employees to report on their gender pay gap across a range of metrics, for the first time in 2022.
+The Gender Pay Gap Information Act 2021 now requires organisations in Ireland with over 150 employees to report on their gender pay gap across a range of metrics.

-This is Heat Merchants Group first Gender Pay Gap report and it relates to the period 1st July 2021 to 30th June 2022 with a snapshot date of 30th June 2022.
+This is Heat Merchants Group second Gender Pay Gap report, and it relates to the period 1st July 2022 to 30th June 2023 with a snapshot date of 30th June 2023.

 Colleague reward in Heat Merchants Group is designed to be gender-neutral and any gaps between the pay and bonus of male and female colleagues are driven by the structure of our workforce.
-We have two businesses within the Heat Merchants Group; Heat Merchants which is predominately a trade business in the heating, plumbing and renewable energy sector and Tubs CrTiles which is predominately a retail business in the tile and sanitary ware sector.
+We have two businesses within the Heat Merchants Group; Heat Merchants which is predominately a trade business in the heating, plumbing and renewable energy sector and Tubs $\mathcal{O}$ Tiles which is predominately a retail business in the tile and sanitary ware sector.
 These businesses are supported by a Central Warehouse and Central Office Support Teams.